What do you want to learn?

 Amazon has made free 2-day shipping the standard for ecommerce.
 But if you’re self-fulfilling orders, offering free 2-day shipping can take a huge toll on your margins — especially if you’re offering expedited 2-day air rather than ground shipping.

 Working with a 3PL can make offering free 2-day shipping more feasible and affordable for merchants of all sizes.

-How to choose a 3PL company
+How to choose the best 3PL company

-Partnering with a 3PL may seem like a no-brainer by now — it can help your business save time and money, freeing up resources to focus instead on product development, marketing, and business growth.
+Partnering with a 3PL company may seem like a no-brainer by now — it can help your business save time and money, freeing up resources to focus instead on product development, marketing, and business growth.

 Here are three paramount questions to ask a potential third-party fulfillment provider to make sure you find a partner that is a great fit for your business.

 When outsourcing order fulfillment, it’s important to look for a solution that goes beyond the traditional pick, pack, and ship model.
-This means that, instead of only facilitating one isolated part of the fulfillment process, the 3PL coordinates with all aspects of the supply chain.
+This means that, instead of only facilitating one isolated part of the fulfillment process, the 3PL coordinates with all aspects of the retail supply chain.

 This modern approach to fulfillment can help your business make more informed decisions about supply and demand and give your customers a better overall experience.

 One of the most important elements of choosing a fulfillment solution is finding technology that works not just for you, but with you.
 There are two main technological elements to look for:

 - How the 3PL’s technology will connect to your online store(s)